 Like to sing?
 Turns out not only is it fun, but it could actually improve your health.
 Singing—along with other simple activities—exercises the vagus nerve, which then improves important biological functions from the brain to the gut.

-To see how important the vagus nerve is, check out this excerpt from Dr. Sircus, OMD: “The vagus nerve uses the neurotransmitter acetylcholine.
+To see how important the vagus nerve can be, just check out this excerpt from Dr. Sircus, OMD: “The vagus nerve uses the neurotransmitter acetylcholine.
 If our brain cannot communicate with our diaphragm via the release of acetylcholine from the vagus nerve, then you will stop breathing.”
-That got my attention!

 - Vomiting of undigested food